 As a CFPB employee, I’ve also contributed to the following projects:

 - cfgov-refresh is the redesign of CFPB’s website, consumerfinance.gov

 - eRegulations is a web application that makes regulations easier to find, read and understand.
 It is composed of several different components, one of which is a parser that parses the natural language of regulation text to create a tree structure.

-I am also contributing to the effort to create guidelines and case studies and policy for the use and creation of open source software by the United States Government.
+I contributed to the policy for the use and creation of open source software by the United States Government.